"It's been 3 years...." (9-1-39)

 Warsaw joyous at false report

-It was also reported without confirmation that a Polish division stormed and captured Danzig.
+It was reported also without confirmation that a Polish division stormed and captured Danzig.

 Editorial: It is war